Global Negotiation Conference

 What is the dress code for the GNC?

-The dress code for the opening two days of the conference is smart/casual while participants are expected to wear business attire for the final simulation.
+The dress code for the opening days of the conference is smart/casual while participants are expected to wear business attire for the final simulation.
 Depending on external events organised as part of the conference program this may be subject to change.
 A detailed schedule including any dress requirements will be sent out prior to the conference.

 Is there financial support available to help me attend the GNC?

 We expect teams to be able to cover their own travel and accommodation to attend the conference.
 For teams who do not have support from their universities or other sponsors we try to assist them to attend though this cannot be guaranteed.
 Please make sure you indicate on your application form whether you will need assistance to attend the conference.
+N/A for GNC 2021.

 I am a university lecturer endorsing a team can I accompany them to the conference?